- What Is an IUD?

 You will still ovulate with the IUD inserted in the uterus, unlike some other methods of birth control.

 Sometimes, the IUD may get embedded into the uterus.
 In some rare cases, the device may pierce the uterus.
-If this happens, then the device will not work, and it needs to be removed and replaced.
+If this happens, then the device will not work, and it needs to be removed.

 - The women who become pregnant while IUD is inserted face a greater risk of ectopic pregnancy.
 In this case, the embryo implants outside the uterus.